integrii/ikiwiki/README.md

 Usage
 -----
-Make sure to setup all attributes above before running your cookbook or else it will initialize with the wrong values that wont change!
+- Make sure to setup all attributes above before running your cookbook or else it will initialize with the wrong values that wont change!
-Add to your run_list
+- Add to your run_list
-After execution put your company logo at ``/var/www/html/logo.png`` on the wiki server
+- After execution put your company logo at ``/var/www/html/logo.png`` on the wiki server

+A user named ikiwiki will be created, apache will be installed and a wiki will be hosted at **/var/www/html** with a git repo at ``/home/ikiwiki/yourwikiname.git``.
+If you want to clone that directory, you will need to setup an authorized_keys file at /home/ikiwiki/.ssh/authorized_keys with your public keys in it.

 Thanks
 ------